0xvm/0xvm.github.io/_posts/2025-11-16-vss_client.md

 * `--xor-seed <seed>` enables an LCG-based XOR stream while the ZIP is being written (no second pass is needed anymore).
 An LCG-based XOR stream is used since minizip does not implement compression, hence a simple XOR would actually have your key in any `\x00\x00\x00\x00` series of bytes in the resulting blob.
 * `--post <url>` (HTTP/HTTPS) uploads the resulting archive directly from memory via a Chrome-like multipart/form-data POST (always to `/upload`); POST is customized for this server: [https://pypi.org/project/uploadserver/](https://pypi.org/project/uploadserver/) ; HTTPS certificates are not validated on purpose and no local ZIP is touching disk.

-**Warning:** HTTPS certificates are not validated on purpose, and the ZIP never touches disk locally.
-Use this only in lab / controlled environments.
-{: .notice--danger}

 ## Building

 Run `compile_vss_client.bat` from a Visual Studio Developer Command Prompt to produce `vss_client.exe` (the script now builds a size-oriented `/MD` release with LTCG, identical-code folding, and RTTI disabled by default).
 Pass `static` as the first argument to either `compile_vss_client.bat` or `compile_mount_vss.bat` if you need a static MSVC runtime build (`/MT`).
 Static builds are emitted as `vss_client-static.exe` and `mount_vss-static.exe`.